Updated: May 11

-Macintosh, the first ever mass-market computer featuring Graphical User Interface (GUI) was launched in 1984.
-It transported computer users from command line to mouse operated cursor and clickable computer screen items, or icons, as they became popularly known.
-It is important to note that in the late 80s, and even in early 90s a number of prominent tech commentators and Academics continued to be sceptical about GUI, now a critical component of UX.
-It is easy to see the connection between the tectonic changes that GUI brought to computing, and especially to contemporary mobile devices.
-It is a matter of historical fact that GUI was originally dreamed up and developed by Xerox Palo Alto Research Institute (PARC).
+Macintosh, the first-ever mass-market computer featuring Graphical User Interface (GUI), was launched in 1984.
+It transported computer users from the command line to mouse operated cursor and clickable computer screen items, or icons, as they became popularly known.
+It is important to note that in the late 80s and even in the early 90s, many prominent tech commentators and Academics continued to be sceptical about GUI, now a critical component of UX.
+It is easy to see the connection between the tectonic changes that GUI brought to computing and especially to contemporary mobile devices.
+GUI was originally dreamed up and developed by Xerox Palo Alto Research Institute (PARC).

 But it was Steve Jobs who recognised its enormous potential in the rapidly growing market of personal computing.

-Louis Anslow's article in Timeline.com explores the way in which experts and analysts have responded to Macintosh, as well as other platforms featuring GUI.
-It states that the tech media reports seemed less than favourable, expressing doubt whether Icon/Mouse driven interfaces could ever successfully compete with command line.
+Louis Anslow's article in Timeline.com explores how experts and analysts have responded to Macintosh and other platforms featuring GUI.
+It states that the tech media reports seemed less than favourable, expressing doubt whether Icon/Mouse driven interfaces could ever successfully compete with the command line.

-In June of the same year, at a time when GUI was well established on a number of different platforms of the day, Marcia Peoples Halio, a member of the English Department at the University of Delaware, released a critical paper titled “Student Writing: Can the Machine Maim the Message.”
-In this paper she suggested that the quality of students work done on a Macintosh with a graphical interface was inferior to the work that students completed using the command line.
+In June of the same year, at a time when GUI was well established on many different platforms of the day, Marcia Peoples Halio, a member of the English Department at the University of Delaware, released a critical paper titled “Student Writing: Can the Machine Maim the Message.”
+In this paper, she suggested that students' quality of work on a Macintosh with a graphical interface was inferior to the work that students completed using the command line.

 “What began as the Macintosh revolution, using a “mouse” to pinpoint and call up editorial options which were represented by icons — pictures of file folders, electric calculators, painter’s palette and trash cans — now has spread.”
 Goyens dubbed the phenomenon “icon-mania” and called GUIs a “mixed blessing.”

-The system was not much of a gain, he argued, and with word processing it made hardly any difference at all.
+Goyens argued that the system was not much of a gain, and with word processing, it made hardly any difference at all.

-Despite the many influential doubters of the day, the Steve Jobs’ vision of graphical interface on personal computers prevailed.
-The touchscreen technology as we know it today, now ubiquitous user interface component was affirmed by the emergence of the iPhone.
+Despite the many influential doubters of the day, Steve Jobs’ vision of graphical interface on personal computers prevailed.
+The touchscreen technology as we know it today, now ubiquitous user interface component, was affirmed by the emergence of the iPhone.

 BRIEF OVERVIEW OF HUMAN BEHAVIOUR AND ITS ROLE IN UX THINKING

-In simplest terms, successful UX design is a product of understanding instinctive human behaviour in a variety of scenarios.
+In simplest terms, successful UX design is a product of understanding instinctive human behaviour in various scenarios.
 Danish behavioural design expert Sille Krukow argues that human behaviour broadly falls into two categories: